Kaho Naa... Pyaar Hai: Plot

-Days later, Saxena rescues them but disapproves of their relationship due to Rohit having a lower-class family background, causing Rohit to lose his job.
-However, Rohit clarifies that he hasn't eloped since it would be beneath their love to do so, but will marry Sonia only after proving himself independent.
-Moved, Saxena slowly begins to accept him.
-Determined, Rohit records a song with help from Atul and friends to launch his career.
-Unknown to many, Shakti and Saxena secretly run a drug cartel with corrupt policemen Kadam and Shinde.
-On the night of his debut concert, while heading to pick up Amit from school to take him to his concert, Rohit accidentally witnesses the commissioner’s murder by Malik, Shinde, and Kadam.
-Brutally attacked but alive, he flees, only to be killed by drowning when his sabotaged motorcycle crashes over the highway into the water below.
-His corpse is never found.
+Days later, Saxena rescues them but disapproves of their relationship because of Rohit’s lower-class background, causing Rohit to lose his job.
+However, Rohit insists that he hasn't eloped with Sonia, acknowledging that doing so would only diminish their love, and vows to marry her only after proving himself independent.
+Moved by his integrity, Saxena begins to accept him, much to Sonia's delight.
+Determined to succeed, Rohit records a song with the help of Atul and his friends to launch his career.

+Unknown to many, Malik and Saxena secretly run a drug cartel with corrupt police officers Kadam and Shinde.
+On the night of his debut concert, while travelling to Amit’s school to pick him up and take him to the performance, Rohit accidentally witnesses the group murdering the police commissioner, who has discovered their involvement in the drug trade.
+Malik and the corrupt officers spot Rohit and pursue him, while Malik calls Saxena, who orders Rohit’s death.
+Although Rohit escapes the initial attack, his sabotaged motorcycle plunges from the highway into the water below, where he drowns.
+His body is never found.

-Sonia is grief-stricken, and Amit becomes mute due to Rohit's death.
-As a result, Sonia's father sends his daughter to New Zealand to stay with her uncle.
-There she meets Raj Chopra, her cousin’s best friend, who looks strikingly like Rohit, coincidentally having good singing skills too.
-Though Sonia first suspects he might be Rohit, Raj is revealed to be a different man who was born and raised in New Zealand and has never been to India in his life.
-Raj falls in love with Sonia, but she constantly runs away from him, making it harder for her to let go of her grief.
-Upon being confronted, Sonia shows Rohit's photographs to Raj, shocking him to the core about the resemblance.
-Later, Raj follows Sonia to India, only to be sighted and shot by Shinde, who mistakes him for Rohit.
-Surviving, he grows suspicious of Rohit's death by thinking that Rohit's death was likely a murder rather than an accident.
+Sonia is grief-stricken, and Amit becomes mute following Rohit’s death.
+Sonia’s father sends her to New Zealand to stay with her uncle.
+There, she meets Raj Chopra, her cousin’s best friend.
+Raj looks exactly like Rohit and is also a gifted singer, leading Sonia to wonder whether Rohit could still be alive.
+She learns that Raj is a New Zealander of Indian origin who has never visited India and has no connection to Rohit.
+Raj falls in love with Sonia, but she repeatedly distances herself from him as she struggles with her grief.
+When Sonia shows Raj photographs of Rohit, he is stunned by their resemblance.
+Raj later follows Sonia on her flight to Mumbai to convince her not to give up on life, no matter what happens, before bidding her farewell.
+However, after they arrive, Shinde mistakes Raj for Rohit and shoots him.
+Raj survives but realizes that Rohit’s death looked like a murder rather than an accident.